randym/axlsx/README.md

   - altered package to accept a filename string for serialization instead of a File object.
   - Updated specs to conform
   - More examples for readme
+- **October.21.11**: 1.05
+  - Added support for line charts
+  - Updated examples and readme
 Copyright
 ---------